Published: Thursday, 06 March 2014 02:24

 - Ice climbing: Capable of climbing WI2 or AI2.
 Familiar with use of ice protection methods, ice tools and crampons.

 - Rope rescue technician training: Certified Technical Rope Rescue Operations Level 1 (NFPA 1670)

-- Once you have completed SAR 101, all team members must complete 30 hours of training a year to be eligible for Search and Rescue missions.
+- Once you have completed SAR 101, all team members must complete 30 hours of training a year, pass an annual fitness test, and maintain First Aid/CPR certification to remain eligible for Search and Rescue missions.
 This ensures that all team members can safely and effectively assist during a mission.

 We appreciate your interest in joining our team!